digital-payments-hub/digital-payments-hub/README.md

 ## Introduction

 The **Open Digital Payments Hub** is an open-source platform designed to facilitate secure and efficient financial transactions between countries.
-A group of countries/region can host this hub, allowing each country to develop and register its own payment driver.
-Once registered, countries can perform financial transactions with other countries regtistered in the hub.
+A group of countries or a region can host this hub, allowing each country to develop and register its own payment driver.
+Once registered, countries can perform financial transactions with other countries registered in the hub.
 This project includes two sample drivers as reference implementations, written in Ballerina, but countries can use a language of their preference to write their drivers.

 ## Features